 Receiving program operation statistics via the SNMP protocol, and enabling or disabling forwarding of SNMP traps.

-Program event notifications sent by the SNMP agent.
+An application event notification sent by the SNMP agent.

 Kaspersky Secure Mail Gateway is distributed as an ISO image of a virtual machine for deployment in the VMware ESXi™ or Microsoft Hyper-V® hypervisor.